gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 - Requires users to create a new client with the reissued certificates, resulting in additional connections to the Auth server.

-##### Option choice: TBD
+##### Option choice: 1

-I am slightly in favor of option 2 due to the flexibility of the system compared to option 1 and the security benefit over option 3.
-However, we may favor the simplicity of defining MFA requirements on the gRPC layer (option 1) or of enforcing MFA based on the user's certificate alone (option 3).
+Option 1 and 2 both guarantee that a user's MFA verification applies to just one admin action in the fewest number of API requests, solidifying it as a preferable solution over option 3 for both security and implementation complexity.

-@Reviewers please offer your opinions and I will update this section once we decide on an option.
+Between option 1 and 2, option 1 is more explicit and simple in how and where MFA might be required.
+This will make the feature easier to use and extend for both internal and external developers.

 #### Server changes

-For admin actions, the Auth server will validate MFA for each request, either from an `MFAChallengeResponse` passed by the client or an MFA-verified certificate used for the request.
+For admin actions, the Auth server will validate MFA for each request using the `MFAChallengeResponse` passed in the request.

 If the request fails MFA verification, an access denied error will be returned to the client.

 ```go
 // ErrAPIMFARequired is returned by AccessChecker when an API request